phpdev-uk/configuration-management-ansible/workshop/notes.md

 The four values under `PLAY RECAP` are:

- * `ok=1`: The number of tasks completed succcessfully.
+ * `ok=1`: The number of tasks completed successfully.
 In this case we have only executed one task, the pre-defined `setup`.
  * `changed=0`: The number of tasks which resulted in a change being made.
  Since the `setup` task makes no changes and we haven't defined any other tasks,